andreasmeid/academic-kickstart/content/post/reproducible_research/index.md

   caption: 'Image credit: [**John Moeses Bauan**](https://unsplash.com/photos/OGZtQF8iC0g)'
 ---

-Just having finished the second round of **Reproducible Research for quantitative analyses**.
+Maintaining the framework also for the third round of **Reproducible Research for quantitative analyses** in summer semster 2021.
+Please feel free to contact me if you're interested in participating.

 # schedule